xregistry/spec/core/spec.md

 - They MUST NOT change, or extend, the semantics of the Registry - they MUST only be additional metadata to be persisted in the Registry since servers are mandated to persist all valid extensions
-- They MUST NOT conflict the name of an attribute defined by this specification, including the RESOURCE* and COLLECTION* attributes that are implicitly defined.
-Note that if a Resource type has the `hasdocument` attribute set the `false` then this rules does not apply for the RESOURCE* attributes as those attributes are not used for that Resource type.
+- They MUST NOT conflict with the name of an attribute defined by this specification, including the RESOURCE* and COLLECTION* attributes that are implicitly defined.
+Note that if a Resource type has the `hasdocument` attribute set the `false` then this rule does not apply for the RESOURCE* attributes as those attributes are not used for that Resource type.
 - It is RECOMMENDED that extension attributes on different objects not use the same name unless they have the exact same semantic meaning